← All posts

 Without a TLC, a recall takes a week of phone calls.
 With one, it takes a database query.

-There is no required format.
-The rule says only that the code must be unique to that lot, assigned by whoever performs the "first" qualifying activity (more on that below), and preserved across every record that touches the lot.
+Same formats as the everyday lot codes above.
+The FSMA 204 rule doesn't prescribe a structure.
+It only requires that the code is unique to that lot, assigned by whoever performs the "first" qualifying activity (more on that below), and preserved across every record that touches the lot.

-Pick one and stick to it.
-The audit-killer isn't a bad format — it's three different formats across three different spreadsheets.
+Pick one format and stick to it.
+The audit-killer isn't a bad format, it's three different formats across three different spreadsheets.

 You assign a TLC at one of three "Critical Tracking Events" (CTEs):